Festival of Slovenian Film: 2021

 The 24th edition was the first held under the new director, Bojan Labović, who took the post after Jelka Stergel.
 Film-opening: Inventura by Darko Sink.
 Emilija Soklič was honoured with the Lifetime Achievement Award, while Serbian director Slobodan Šijan was granted the title of the Friend of Slovenian Cinema.

 2023

 The 26th edition took place from 3 to 8 October 2023 and featured a line-up of 94 films, 55 of them in competition.
 Rado Likon was presented with the Milka and Metod Badjura Lifetime Achievement Award.

 2024

 The 27th edition of the Festival took place from 22 to 27 October in the coastal town of Portorož.
 Family Therapy black comedy film written, directed and produced by Sonja Prosenc, won seven awards including the Best Film.

 2025

 The 28th edition of the Festival took place from 21 to 26 October in the coastal town of Portorož.
 Little Trouble Girls drama film co-written and directed by Urška Djukić, won six awards including the Best Film.
+When I Get Out, a documentary by Metod Pevec was awarded audience's choice award for the best film.